Jump to a section

-The mathematics department consists of six committed and enthusiastic teachers.
-We are a well-resourced department with access to physical and online stimulus to promote mathematical thinking in each of our students.
-All teachers in the department have a shared vision which will allow all pupils to achieve their mathematical potential and engage in the study of mathematics.
+The mathematics department consists of eight committed and enthusiastic teachers.
+We are a well-resourced department with access to physical and online stimulus to promote mathematical thinking in each of our learners.
+All teachers in the department have a shared vision which will allow all learners to achieve their mathematical potential and engage in the study of mathematics.

-Alongside homework, there are further opportunities for consolidation at home using MathsWatch.
-MathsWatch is an online platform where students can view video tutorials, complete interactive questions, and download worksheets for further practice.
-Each student has an individual login to help track usage and progress.
+Alongside homework, MathsWatch provides learners with further opportunities for consolidation at home.
+MathsWatch is an online platform where learners can view video tutorials, complete interactive questions, and download worksheets for further practice.
+Each learner has an individual login to help track usage and progress.

-A Maths Homework club is run every Thursday for all students, they can use this to complete homework activities or further consolidate their learning.
+A Maths Homework club is run every Monday for all learners, they can use this to complete homework activities or further consolidate their learning.

 Year 11 Revision sessions are held on Wednesday evenings until 4pm.
 Learners can use these sessions to further consolidate their understanding and gain assistance with their independent revision.
 There will also be structured sessions which will focus on a particular topic closer to the final examinations and attendance is expected.